Skip to content

 Libraries such as Vue core, Vue Router and Pinia have also heavily influenced the project structure used by this tool, especially the use of a packages directory and pnpm workspaces.
 Various other tools, such as simple-git-hooks, lint-staged and VitePress, have been chosen to align with those projects.

-Those projects use rollup directly for their builds, rather than Vite.
-Vite already uses rollup behind the scenes, but using it directly is more flexible.
+Those projects use rolldown directly for their builds, rather than Vite.
+Vite already uses rolldown behind the scenes, but using it directly is more flexible.
 Using Vite as a wrapper has a few advantages:

 • Vite is familiar to most members of the Vue community.